iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.2.4
+- Fixed an issue where AutoRelease and AutoFavor would give an error under specific conditions.

 Version 12.2.3
 - Fixed an issue with the Avatar Status not displaying correctly in the HUD.
 - Fixed an issue with the Avatar Status not updating correctly in the HUD.